 Robert Pattinson's Remember Me has likely crossed – or at least is quite near – the $55 million mark worldwide.
 In the United States and Canada, Allen Coulter's romantic melodrama starring Pattinson, Lost's Emilie de Ravin, and Pierce Brosnan, has grossed $19.025 million to date.
-Overseas, box office figures found at Box Office Mojo add up to $33.139m.
-Total: 52,164m.
+Overseas, box office figures found at Box Office Mojo add up to $33.139 million.
+Total: 52,164 million.

 However, as I've mentioned in a previous post about Remember Me's international box-office performance, Box Office Mojo's figures for foreign countries are incomplete.